 It is quite unobtrusive and intuitive.
 Thus, a customer will probably react positively to its appearance.

-As for Magento push notifications, they look like the one shown in the backend section above:
+As for Magento push notifications, they look like the one shown in the preview section of the admin panel above:

 As for the Mirasvit Push Notifications Magento 2 module, it costs just $149, and you can purchase it here:'